Joshua-C-Bryant/money-ball/README.md

 # Executive Summary

-- I acquired in the NBA data from Kaggle: https://www.kaggle.com/nathanlauga/nba-games
+- I acquired the NBA data from Kaggle: https://www.kaggle.com/nathanlauga/nba-games

 - I used seasons 2013 - 2019, knowing I wanted to use the 2018-2019 season as my test set.
 2019-2020 was suspended due to covid resumed in the bubble, and 2020-2021 was shortened